 1. Why use this guide?

 Until 1534, England was a Catholic country.
 Then, after years of upheaval, the 1559 Act of Supremacy made the Protestant Church of England the established church.
-Following this act there is an increasing number of state records documenting Catholics and their activities, reflecting their status outside of the establishment, subject as they were to new laws, taxes and a wave of persecution.
-Thus, records of penalties and punishments, including fines and land seizures, provide a significant proportion of the records of Catholics at The National Archives, especially those from the 16th and 17th centuries, and how to find them at The National Archives.
+Following this act there was a significant increase in the number of state records created documenting Catholics’ status and activities, subject as they were to new laws, taxes and a wave of persecution.
+The primary focus of this guide is on those records, especially from the 16th and 17th centuries, and how to find them at The National Archives.
 They include:

 Like all churches, Catholic churches kept their own records, though very few of these, in common with most local or parish church records, have found their way into The National Archives.

-3. Catholic birth, marriage and death registers
+2. Catholic baptism, marriage and burial registers

 |Cumberland 1||Hampshire 1||Northumberland 10||Warwickshire 1|